 Credit risk arises from the possibility that customers may experience financial difficulty and be unable to fulfill their commitments to the Company.
 The Company's credit risk is primarily attributable to its cash and cash equivalents and receivables.
 The carrying value of these instruments represents the Company's maximum exposure to credit risk.
 The Company limits exposure to credit risk by maintaining the significant majority of its cash with a large chartered Canadian banking institution.
-The significant majority of receivables are from B2Gold Corp. and relate to project expenditures in Nicaragua incurred during 2011 and 2010 (described in Note 7a).
+The significant majority of receivables are from B2Gold Corp. and relate to project expenditures in Nicaragua.
 The remaining credit risk in receivables is considered low by management as they consist primarily of amounts owing from government authorities in relation to the refund of goods and services taxes in Canada applying to inputs for qualified expenditures.
 The Company does not have financial assets that are invested in asset backed commercial paper.